 EVENT HISTORY & RESULTS

-The Urge 3 Peaks mountain bike race was first run in 2012 and was the first major enduro event in New Zealand.
-Spearheaded by Mountain Bike Otago life member Kashi Leuchs, the event saw over 100 competitors race 3 unassisted stages in one day.
+The Urge 3 Peaks mountain bike race was first run in 2012 and was the first major Enduro event in New Zealand.
+Spearheaded by Kashi Leuchs former pro XC racer, the event saw over 100 competitors race 3 unassisted stages in one day.

 In 2015 Joseph Nation, of Christchurch, took out the overall with a final time of 44 minutes and 56 seconds, while Dunedin local, Leighton Kirk, took second place in a time of 46.06.
 Queenstown’s Jimmy Pollard bounced back from a thumb injury to round out the podium with third overall in his first race back.